 - 1. Preheat oven to 350°.
 Prepare stuffing mixes according to package directions.
 Meanwhile, whisk together soup and milk.

-- 2. Divide chicken between two greased 13x9-in. baking dishes; sprinkle with pepper.
+- 2. Toss chicken with pepper; divide between two greased 13x9-in. baking dishes.
 Layer with ham, Swiss cheese, 1 cup cheddar cheese, soup mixture and stuffing.
 Sprinkle with remaining cheddar cheese.

 Bake, covered, 30 minutes.
 Uncover; bake until cheese is melted, 10-15 minutes.

-Freeze option: Cover and freeze unbaked casseroles up to 3 months.
+Freeze option: Cover and freeze unbaked casseroles.
 To use, partially thaw in refrigerator overnight.
 Remove from refrigerator 30 minutes before baking.
 Preheat oven to 350°.
-Bake, covered, 45 minutes.
-Uncover; bake until heated through, 10-15 minutes.
+Bake, covered, until heated through and a thermometer inserted in center reads 165°, about 45 minutes.
+Uncover; bake until cheese is melted, 10-15 minutes.
 Yield: 2 casseroles (6 servings each).

 1 cup equals 555 calories, 29 g fat (15 g saturated fat), 158 mg cholesterol, 1,055 mg sodium, 26 g carbohydrate, 1 g fiber, 46 g protein.